Qiu-Shizheng/MultiomicsLM/README.md

 The proteomics and metabolomics columns must follow the same order as the pretrained model. \
 Metabolite values are internally processed using negative-to-missing conversion, log1p transform, and z-score normalization. \
 Protein values are internally processed using z-score normalization. \
-Missing values are zeroed after normalization, consistent with pretraining. \
+Missing values are zeroed after normalization, consistent with pretraining.

+---

 ## Citation
-If you use MultiomicsLM in your work, please cite the corresponding paper or repository.
+If you use MultiomicsLM in your work, please cite the corresponding paper: **MultiomicsLM: A foundation model for characterizing the multi-omics landscape of the general population**.

+---

+## Contact

+Maintainer:

+**Qiu Shizheng**
+Email: **qiushizheng@hit.edu.cn**